whiffee/Blenbridge/README.md

 adjunct apps, Paraview and Gmsh.
 Using all four of the central apps, finite element mesh can be systematically created with Blender.

+Blenbridge is written in Object Pascal, using Lazarus.
+The current version was compiled under Lazarus 1.6.